stargate-bukkit/SG-Command/README.md

-> [!CAUTION]<br>This is a NIGHTLY build from a development channel.<br>It has been minimally tested; do not use it on production instances!
+> [!CAUTION]<br>**This is an ALPHA build designed for preliminary testing.**<br>Although minimally tested, this build is not yet recommended for production instances!<br>If you do choose to use this build, please remember to make backups.

 # Stargate Interfaces